AxiomOfChoices/Typst/Courses/Math 18_785 - Number Theory/Assignments/Assignment 4.typ

 $
   G seq ZZ quo (p_1 p_2 ... p_k) ZZ iso Gal(QQ(zeta_(p_1 p_2... p_k)) quo QQ)
 $
+now for an abelian group any subgroup is also a quotient, which you can easily see by Chinese Remainder Theorem.
-and by the fundamental theorem of Galois theory we know that this subgroup then corresponds to some subfield of $QQ(zeta_(p_1 ... p_k))$ and thus that subfield is an extension of $QQ$ with the desired property.
+Now by the fundamental theorem of Galois theory we know that this quotient then corresponds to some subfield of $QQ(zeta_(p_1 ... p_k))$ and thus that subfield is an extension of $QQ$ with the desired property.

 = Question
 == Statement